-Most recently, Vince Giordano & the Nighthawks recorded four tunes for the HBO film BESSIE starring Queen Latifah as blues legend Bessie Smith.
-Bessie premiered on HBO May 16th, 2015.
-The official soundtrack will be released on Legacy Recordings, the catalog division of Sony Music Entertainment.
-The digital release is available on May 12th and the CD will be released on June 2nd, 2015.
+Vince Giordano and the Nighthawks recorded four tunes for the HBO TV film Bessie (2015) starring Queen Latifah as blues legend Bessie Smith.
+The official soundtrack is on Sony Legacy Recordings.

 In 2012, Vince Giordano and the Nighthawk won a GRAMMY: Best Compilation Soundtrack For Visual Media for their work on BOARDWALK EMPIRE Volume 1 – Music from the HBO Original Series CD.
-Vince and the band are heard and seen on Boardwalk Empire.
+Vince and the band are heard and seen on Boardwalk Empire throughout five seasons.

 Vince and the band have also been on the USA Network series Royal Pains.
 In January 2013, they performed at the 92nd Street Y for the Lyrics & Lyricist “Makin’ Whoopee” with Christine Andreas, Jason Graae, Howard McGillin, Laura Osnes and Bolcom & Morris.